 If you want students to really engage deeply with characters and plot, ask them to create a card game based on the book, or series, you are ready.
 Trading cards are fun, but the cards that students really love assign points to people or characters and can be played against one another.

 Wixie includes Cluster and Plot Diagram graphic organizers students can use to identify character traits or sequence events in a story.
 Comparing clusters can help students assign points to characters and the plot diagram can give them ideas for creating steps in the game.
-Students can use Wixie's trading card printing options to publish their card game.
+Students can use Wixie's Print options to print multiple games cards to one sheet of paper.

 7. Create a visual poem